 Are you thinking that this may be something you just might be interested in implementing?
-Stay tuned, because next week I will post the second article in this series on how to get started with a school garden.
+Stay tuned, because next week I will post the first of three articles on how to get started with a school garden.
 It doesn’t have to be an elaborate affair, but it can be done!

 Until then… y’all have a great week!